The advice sounds simple; practicing it is another matter.

 Asked how young people should prepare for the job market of the future, when the emerging Fourth Industrial Revolution is in full swing, an expert in leadership and organizational development put it this way:

-“Be nimble,” said Sukari Pinnock, an instructor in Georgetown University’s graduate program in Human Resources Management.
+“Be nimble,” said Sukari Pinnock, an instructor in Georgetown University’s graduate program in Master's in Human Resources Management.
 “People will have to be nimble and be able to turn on a dime.”

 Why nimble?
 Consider the changes predicted for the global workforce: As in the first three industrial revolutions—those that resulted in widespread manufacturing, mass industrialization, and the digital explosion—the fourth, involving the merging of human intelligence with the processes of increasingly “smart” machines, will disrupt our way of living and working in profound ways.

 “As whole industries adjust and new ones are born, many occupations will undergo a fundamental transformation,” according to The Future of Jobs, a 2016 report from the World Economic Forum.
 “Together, technological, socioeconomic, geopolitical, and demographic developments and the interactions between them will generate new categories of jobs and occupations while partly or wholly displacing others.”

 Winners in this new environment (by job family) include business and financial operations, management, computer and mathematical jobs, architecture and engineering, and sales and related occupations, the report said.
 The biggest losers will be those jobs that can be outsourced, or—even more cheaply and efficiently—taken over by machines.
 They include: office and administrative work, manufacturing and production, and construction and extraction.